-The preferred alloy composition of zinc-nickel plate is 12 – 15% nickel, with the remainder being zinc.
+The preferred alloy composition for zinc-nickel plating is 12 – 15% nickel, with the remainder being zinc.
 This alloy gives exceptional sacrificial corrosion resistance and can be readily passivated.
 To achieve this alloy, zinc-nickel is usually plated from an alkaline electrolyte.
 For some applications, including the plating of brake castings, acid zinc-nickel can be used.

 New product - enviralloy nispeed